S3ak/fed-astro/src/pages/en/workflow/ca/ca.md

 ## Goal

-Using the skills and knowledge from this course, improve the quality of a `package` by establishing helpful `workflows` that make the development process more efficient.
+Using the skills and knowledge from this course, Create unit and e2e tests that improve the confidence of the code.
+Establish a baseline of test suits that ensure the project is working as expected.
+Configure the project to run these tests automatically and provide feedback to the developer.

+## Learning Outcomes

+The main focus of this assiugnemnt is to assess the learners ability to setup and write tests which detect regressions and ensure the application is working as expected.
+The learner should be able to:

+- Setup a project to run tests automatically
+- Trigger test when a pull request is created
+- Write unit tests for a function
+- Write e2e tests for a user journey

 ## Brief